The Dominion Post

 Jenny Morel is an active, intelligent and highly principled entrepreneur, mentor and venture capitalist.
 She has encouraged and invested in technological innovation and ingenuity to build bigger and better New Zealand businesses.

 No 8 Ventures, the venture fund that Jenny leads, is currently involved with a diverse range of exciting businesses.
 If you’re a fan of the 1960s space age cartoon series “The Jetsons” then you’ll know what a jetpack is.
 The Martin Aircraft Company, based in Christchurch, is the developer of the Martin Jetpack.

 This exciting project began way back in 1981 in Glen Martin’s garage.
 Last year the Jetpack flew to 5000 feet.
 Originally designed with the leisure market in mind, the Martin Jetpack has found strong demand from a wide range of markets, including the military and civil defence and recreation.
 The Martin Jetpack was picked by TIME Magazine as one of the world’s best 50 inventions of 2010.

 This year celebrates the eleventh year of “Morgo”.
 Founded by Jenny, Morgo is a get-together for people building high-growth businesses from New Zealand.
-Though many who attend Morgo are from technology companies, it also attracts entrepreneurs from a diverse range of companies producing such things as children’s clothes, airplane interiors, and coffee.
+Though many who attend Morgo are from technology companies, it also attracts entrepreneurs from a diverse range of companies producing such things as children’s clothes,

 If you were to have played Monopoly with Lloyd Morrison you’d probably have been able to buy up the blue, green and yellow properties unchallenged.
 But look sideways at the Electricity Company or Fenchurch St Station and you’d have had a fight on your hands.
 Utilities and infrastructure, infrastructure and utilities – that’s what Lloyd was all about.